Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 1. Replace client matching

-Production needs real assignment logic.
+Production needs real assignment logic:

-Analyse email
+Analyze email

-→ find potential client
+→ find possible client

 → check uniqueness

-→ only archive automatically on a clear match
+→ archive automatically only for clear matches

 → otherwise review queue